How To Paint A Kayak

 Also, make sure you and the kayak are in a large, open area; somewhere with good ventilation.
 You only have one set of lungs!

 Be careful of your surrounding environment.
 This is particularly the case with a spray paint job.
 A little wind and you could end up painting everything in the area.
 Including your neighbor's possessions.
 A reasonably sized tarp may not be sufficient.

 Step 2: Give It A Good Clean & Sand Down

 The next thing to do is wash your craft with dishwashing soap and water to make sure it’s clean and free of any dirt or residue, then leave it to dry completely.
 You don't want to use abrasive soap.

 Now that your yak is completely dry, grab your fine grit sandpaper and give your kayak a sand down to smooth out all the surfaces of the yak that you intend to paint.
 This will provide a better surface for paint to stick to.

 Step 3: Wipe It Clean

 This is where the acetone will come in handy; apply some to a cloth so that it’s damp.
 Then wipe over your entire kayak and wait for it to completely dry.
 You might want to use disposable protective gloves and a reasonably sized tarp for this.

 Step 4: It's Time To Start Painting!

 Spray your paint evenly over the entire kayak and continue until you reach the shade that you’re looking for.

 If you’re looking to add a design, you can use a brush after you’ve reached your main base color (and let the paint cure) to add your personal touches.
 Stencils can work too, if you’re not too artistically minded.

 If you’re looking to add a camouflage design, using a sponge dipped in a different shade of paint from your base color will let you add a simple but effective camouflage print.

-Spraying A Kayak (please wear a mask though!)
+Spraying A Kayak (please wear a mask for this!)